NVIDIA/NeMo/tutorials/llm/llama-3/pruning-distillation/README.rst

-Llama 3.1 WikiText Pruning and Distillation with NeMo Framework
+Llama 3.1 Pruning and Distillation with NeMo Framework
 =======================================================================================

 `Llama 3.1 <https://blogs.nvidia.com/blog/meta-llama3-inference-acceleration/>`_ are open-source large language models by Meta that deliver state-of-the-art performance on popular industry benchmarks.
 They have been pretrained on over 15 trillion tokens, and support a 128K token context length.
 They are available in three sizes, 8B, 70B, and 405B, and each size has two variants—base pretrained and instruction tuned.

 `NVIDIA NeMo Framework <https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 to fit your use case.

+`NVIDIA TensorRT Model Optimizer <https://github.com/NVIDIA/TensorRT-Model-Optimizer>`_ is a library (referred to as **Model Optimizer**, or **ModelOpt**) comprising state-of-the-art model optimization techniques including `quantization <https://github.com/NVIDIA/TensorRT-Model-Optimizer#quantization>`_, `sparsity <https://github.com/NVIDIA/TensorRT-Model-Optimizer#sparsity>`_, `distillation <https://github.com/NVIDIA/TensorRT-Model-Optimizer#distillation>`_, and `pruning <https://github.com/NVIDIA/TensorRT-Model-Optimizer#pruning>`_ to compress models.

 `LLM Pruning and Distillation in Practice: The Minitron Approach <https://arxiv.org/abs/2408.11796>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 as described in the `tech report <https://arxiv.org/abs/2408.11796>`_.

+`How to Prune and Distill Llama-3.1 8B to an NVIDIA Llama-3.1-Minitron 4B Model <https://developer.nvidia.com/blog/how-to-prune-and-distill-llama-3-1-8b-to-an-nvidia-llama-3-1-minitron-4b-model/>`_ provides practical and effective structured compression best practices for LLMs that combine depth, width, attention, and MLP pruning with knowledge distillation-based retraining.
+These strategies are presented in the `Compact Language Models via Pruning and Knowledge Distillation <https://arxiv.org/pdf/2407.14679>`_ paper.

+`Mistral-NeMo-Minitron 8B Model Delivers Unparalleled Accuracy <https://developer.nvidia.com/blog/mistral-nemo-minitron-8b-foundation-model-delivers-unparalleled-accuracy/>`_ introduces the Mistral-NeMo-Minitron 8B, a state-of-the-art 8 billion parameter language model created by pruning and distilling the larger Mistral NeMo 12B model.

 Objectives
 ----------

-This tutorial shows how to perform depth-pruning, teacher finetuning and distillation on **Llama 3.1 8B Instruct** using the `WikiText-103-v1 <https://huggingface.co/datasets/Salesforce/wikitext/viewer/wikitext-103-v1>`_ dataset with NeMo Framework.
+This tutorial shows how to perform depth-pruning, teacher finetuning and distillation on **Llama 3.1 8B** using the `WikiText-103-v1 <https://huggingface.co/datasets/Salesforce/wikitext/viewer/wikitext-103-v1>`_ dataset with NeMo Framework.
 The `WikiText-103-v1 <https://huggingface.co/datasets/Salesforce/wikitext/viewer/wikitext-103-v1>`_ language modeling dataset is a collection of over 100 million tokens extracted from the set of verified Good and Featured articles on Wikipedia.
-For this demonstration, we will perform a light finetuning procedure on the ``Meta Llama 3.1 8B Instruct`` teacher model to generate a finetuned teacher model ``megatron_llama_ft.nemo`` needed for optimal distillation.
-This finetuned teacher model is then depth-pruned to create a trimmed model ``4b_trimmed_model.nemo``.
-These models will serve as a starting point for distillation to create a final distilled 4B model.
+For this demonstration, we will perform teacher correction by running a light finetuning procedure on the ``Meta Llama 3.1 8B`` teacher model to generate a finetuned teacher model ``megatron_llama_ft.nemo`` needed for optimal distillation.
+This finetuned teacher model is then trimmed.
+There are two methods to prune a model: depth-pruning and width-pruning.
+We will be exploring both pruning techniques which will yield ``4b_depth_pruned_model.nemo`` and ``4b_width_pruned_model.nemo`` respectively.
+These models will serve as a starting point for distillation to create the final distilled 4B models.
 We are using models utilizing the ``meta-llama/Meta-Llama-3.1-8B`` tokenizer for this demonstration.

+``NOTE:`` A subset of functions is being demonstrated in the notebooks.
+Some features like Neural Architecture Search (NAS) are unavailable but will be supported in future releases.

 Requirements
 -------------